dotnet/docs/docs/core/diagnostics/dotnet-stack.md

 ---
-title: dotnet-stack tool - .NET Core
+title: dotnet-stack diagnostic tool - .NET CLI
-description: Installing and using the dotnet-stack command-line tool. ms.date: 11/17/2020
+description: Learn how to install and use the dotnet-stack CLI tool which captures and prints the managed stacks for all threads in the target .NET process. ms.date: 11/17/2020
 ---
 # Inspect managed stack traces (dotnet-stack)